Numerical simulations of jet launching and breakout from collapsars: Results

-In Figure \ref{fig:init1} we show maps of the initial magnetization.
-The resulting $\sigma$ distribution depends on the magnetic-field geometry and both the stellar density and pressure profiles.

-The effect of varying magnetic field strength $B_0$ is illustrated by comparing the first three models (m1-B0, m1-$10^{-1}$B0, and m1-$10^{-2}$B0) in the top row of the Fig~\ref{fig:init1}.
-These models share the same stellar profile obtained from MESA, the same magnetic field geometry from Eq.~\eqref{eqn:mag_field}, but differ in magnetic field strengths, set as $B_0=10^{14}, 10^{13}, 10^{12}$~G. The constant density distribution in the star's inner region produces a constant magnetization at the stellar core.

-As the magnetized core material falls in and begins accreting onto the black hole, the jet is launched by the magnetic flux generated via the Blandford–Znajek mechanism.
-Once a disk-like structure forms, the magnetized outflow drives a shock front that sweeps material outward, shaping both the jet and its cocoon.
-In Fig~\ref{fig:init2}, we present the jet magnetization at $3.9$~seconds.
-Here, we define the jet core as the region where $\sigma \geq 1$, while the jet wings, with $10^0>\sigma > 10^{-6}$, exhibit a conical structure.
+As the magnetised core material falls and begins accreting onto the black hole, the jet is launched by the magnetic flux generated via the Blandford–Znajek mechanism.
+A disk-like structure is formed, MRI transports magnetic energy, and the magnetic flux in the centre increases, then the magnetised outflow drives a shock front that sweeps material outward from the denser inner layers, as is shown for axisymmetric cases in \citet{Burrows_2007,Moesta2014}.

-The models m1-B0 and m1-$10^{-1}$B0 clearly show a uniform jet core, with jet wings that are approximately two orders of magnitude less magnetized, allowing two components to be readily distinguished (the jet and wings).
-As the density map show in Fig~\ref{fig:e_model1_1d-1B0}, the cocoon is extended beyond the magnetized region shown in Fig~\ref{fig:e_model1_1d-1B0}, then it is not significantly magnetized.
-In addition, the cocoon's material is dominated by thermal and kinetic energy (Fig.~\ref{fig:energy_final_structurse}).

-In model m1-$10^{-2}$B0, the jet exhibits a single conical outflow with a uniformly magnetization of $\sigma \lesssim 1$.
-As a result, the core and wings are not clearly distinguished, and the flow appears as a broad, single-component jet rather than a distinct two-component structure.

-In summary, with the same stellar density distribution and magnetic field geometry, varying the magnetic field strength alters the jet structure, particularly its collimation and two-component configuration.
-A natural consequence, it leads to an increase in magnetic flux (cf. Section~\ref{sec:CE-diag}) and an acceleration of the shock front (see Fig.~\ref{fig:shock_front}).